 Psst; If you’re crazy frustrated by super expensive anti-ageing vitamin C serums going off – grab yourself a free copy of my 5 Best Anti-Ageing Skincare Actives cheat sheet.
 It includes some fantastic anti-ageing actives – ones which last for an age in skincare.
 Aka know how to keep themselves fresh.
 Click here to grab yourself a copy.

 Vitamin C Serum Shelf Life

-Skincare companies by law have to determine the shelf life of all skincare products before they go on market.
-They do this by putting closed bottles of the new skincare product into huge walk in ovens at different temperatures – 25, 30, 40, 50 degrees Celsius.
+Skincare companies by law have to determine the shelf life of all skincare products before they go on the market.
+They do this by putting closed bottles of the new skincare product into huge walk-in ovens at different temperatures – 25, 30, 40, 50 degrees Celsius.
 This speeds up the effect of ageing and the skincare company get to tell if their product is stable for 3 years without having to wait for 3 years – neat huh.

 But… when you have a skincare product like vitamin C, it may well be stable for 3 years in a closed bottle, but when it’s opened and opened and opened for daily use, the shelf-life now becomes in-use life and your 3-year shelf life goes out the window.